Pscale 360 - Help File

 You can move to any desired note by clicking any of the plotted graph

-Note: Some Desktop Systems can use the new HTML5 File Handling API (explained below)
+Note: Most Desktop/Notebook Systems can use the new HTML5 File Handling API (explained below)

-Note: Pscale 360 does not yet completely support Bichord Plain Wire Pianos
+Note: Pscale 360 does not yet completely support Bichord Plain Wire Pianos.
+Just enter as TYPE TP (Trichord Plain) and Calculate 2/3 of the total plain wire tension.

 Pscale 360 files are saved as plain text files and loaded from plain text files.
 But, they have to be copied and pasted to load a previously saved file.

 Both Windows and Mac Browsers allow the user to open local files using the File, File Open option.
-St start Pscale 360 one would locate and open 360.html You can open a scale.txt data file the same way for copying and pasting to load the file.
+To start Pscale 360, one would locate and open 360.html You can open a scale.txt data file the same way for copying and pasting to load the file.

 Most Windows Desktop Browsers allow one to "File, Save as" type .txt files as well as "File, Open" to open a scale file.